Apollo-Level2-Web-Dev/A7-PostgreSQL-Assignment/README.md

 ### Deadline:
 - 60 Marks (17 August, 2023 Until 11.59PM )
 - 50 Marks (18 August, 2023 Until 11.59PM )

+**Important Note:** *Attendance in this assignment is obligatory for all participants.
+As a follow-up, there will be two further assignments involving Prisma and PostgreSQL backends, specifically tailored for individuals with aspirations of becoming proficient full-stack developers.
+Approach this task with a thorough perspective and a commitment to achieving excellence.
+Wishing you the best of luck in your endeavors.*